zacky-dzacky/zacky-dzacky/README.md

-** I am Zacky from Indonesia.
+### Hi, There 👋.
+I am Zacky from Indonesia.
 I defined myself as a lifelong learner.
-** I'd love to learning, coding, and curious about philosophy as well. 👋
+I'd love to learning, coding, and curious about philosophy as well.

 ### I Speak :
 ## Kotlin